MajFontana/em-field-simulator/README.md

 # em-field-simulator

 This is a work in progress.
-Currently only electric field divergence is simulated.
-I hope implementing the E field curl and B field curl will produce physically accurate results.
-Latest WIP is in the dev branch.
+Latest WIP is in the dev branch.\
+Currently the simulation follows Gauss's and Ampere's laws.
+Still missing is the simulation of Faraday's law and Maxwell's addition to Ampere's law.